2024 Pilot Grant RFA

 - Health issues related to homelessness

-- Innovative implementation science, including methods promote the uptake of research findings into routine healthcare in clinical or policy contexts
+- Innovative Implementation Science methods that promote the uptake of research findings into routine healthcare in clinical or policy contexts

-- Projects linking patient data to Chicago Health Atlas data and Healthy Chicago 2.0
+- Projects linking participant data to Chicago Health Atlas data and Healthy Chicago 2.0

-- Projects that tie into Healthy Chicago 2025 priorities
+- Projects that leverages Healthy Chicago 2025 priorities

 - Studies on methods to improve the clinical translational research process